January 10-12, 2019

 Kelly leads the planning for many ATA-sponsored events.
 These duties include managing catering teams and coordinating city-wide hotel reservations for the ATA Trade Show, and coordinating setups for all other ATA meetings and conferences.

 Kelly also supports the ATA’s program directors and managers as they work to advance archery and bowhunting.
 As a “point of contact” for communities, Kelly directs ATA members, bowhunters and citizens toward information on ordinances, regulations, and other local- and state-government directives that affect archery or bowhunting.

 Kelly says the best part of her job is meeting people, seeing their passion for archery and bowhunting, and watching them succeed as archers, bowhunters and business professionals.
 Kelly says the highlight of each year is when the ATA’s dynamic team meets in October for its annual staff bowhunt, because it’s the only time the entire staff is in one place.

 Kelly’s ATA work inspired her to become a bowhunter.
 She has taken a wild turkey with her bow, and she called it in and arrowed it while hunting alone.
 Kelly is also certified as a Level 2 archery instructor, as recognized by USA Archery and the National Field Archery Association.

-Kelly has two grown children and enjoys baking, roller-blading and listening to all kinds of music.
+Kelly has two grown children and enjoys baking, exercising, spending time outdoors and listening to all kinds of music.

 Kelly earned an associate’s degree in accounting from Mankato Technical College.
 From 1991 until 2000, Kelly worked with Minnesota Department of Natural Resources biologists to coordinate research on deer, turkeys and pheasants.
 She also helped edit and format the unit’s scientific and technical publications.